 Digital Image Specs

-If working with a large number of images that must be uploaded to your Media Library and stored in your WordPress database (e.g. product images in WooCommerce), then following the specs below will ensure that your database won’t become excessively large and difficult to manage:
+If you plan to work with a large number of images that must be uploaded to your Media Library and stored in your WordPress installation (e.g. product images in WooCommerce), then follow the specs below to ensure that your server’s disk space won’t become excessively large and difficult to manage: